Franx0/online_shop/README.md

 In order to recreate documentation you can type the following command in your terminal:

 (non Dockerized)
-> rswag:specs:swaggerize RAILS_ENV=test
+> rake rswag:specs:swaggerize

 (Dockerized)
-> docker-compose -f docker/development/docker-compose.yml run shop rails rswag:specs:swaggerize RAILS_ENV=test
+> docker-compose -f docker/development/docker-compose.yml run shop rake rswag:specs:swaggerize
 ##### Front #####
 I created the current project thinking about integrate a tiny react application with API but I finally didn't, just a time issue.
 I can provide a detail explanation of how to do it configuring webpack and using yarn as package manager.
 ##### Functionality #####